great-expectations/great_expectations/docs/tutorials/getting_started/tutorial_create_expectations.md

 Since notebooks are often less permanent, creating Expectations in a notebook also helps reinforce that the source of truth about Expectations is the Expectation Suite, not the code that generates the Expectations.

-**Let’s take a look through the notebook and see what’s happening in each cell**:
+### Let’s take a look through the notebook and see what’s happening in each cell

 **Cell 1**
 ![Cell1](../../images/getting_started_tutorial/tutorial_create_expectations_cell1.png)